Skip to main content

 Related: How to Nail a Broadcast Media Pitch

-The PR team may also hire a makeup artist to be an ambassador.
+The team of PR professionals may also hire a makeup artist to be an ambassador.
+The makeup artist can be a social media influencer, with a large following on platforms such as Facebook, Twitter, and/or Instagram.
+No matter what company you work for, it is very important to pick an influencer who is relevant to your organization, and is passionate about the types of services you provide.
 When members of the media are looking for tips on the best everyday makeup looks or lipstick tricks for upcoming articles, the ambassador hired by the PR experts will share expert advice while representing our company.
 Notice that none of the topics the media covered were “why sheer eyeshadow from this beauty company is the best ever.”
-By having an ambassador or influencer serve as a resource on all things makeup, the brand is establishing trust with consumers that will result in longer-term relationships than a single transaction.
+By having an ambassador or influencer serve as a resource on all things makeup, the brand is establishing credibility and trust with consumers that will result in longer-term relationships than a single transaction.
 Remember, people will never forget how you make them feel.

-Effective PR can be as simple as a brand ambassador providing beauty advice, or it can be an elaborate social media contest, or an event to give influencers a chance to try out new products that they will post on their own social media channels. or it can be a speech from the CEO at a conference.
-Whatever provides a brand with publicity is PR —there is no cut and dry PR tactic, definition, or method.
+Effective PR efforts can be as simple as a brand ambassador providing beauty advice, or it can be an elaborate social media contest, or an event to give influencers a chance to try out new products that they will post on their own social media channels. or it can be a speech from the CEO at a conference.
+Whatever provides a brand with publicity is PR —there is no cut and dry PR tactic, definition, or method to help strengthen a company’s positive reputation.
+What is important to keep in mind is that target audience’s tastes and attitudes change, so it is important that companies keep up to date with the latest marketing and PR trends.
+Failing to do so can relate in a steady decline in strong business results.

 Better When We’re Together